Electronic Technologies, Associates of Applied Science

 ELMT 2337 – Electronic Troubleshooting Service and Repair Spring 3

-INTC 2366 - Distributed Control and Programmable Logic Spring 3
+INTC 2336 - Distributed Control and Programmable Logic Spring 3

-Elective - Science Elective Fall, Spring 3
+XXXX X3XX Life and Physical Science Elective (CORE) 2 Fall, Spring 3

 14 Hours